 We encourage you to take positive action during this time – look after your personal health, and get a Will 'Health Check' from us to make sure that your wishes are clear and enforceable after you're gone.
 At the same time, we will check if your "during life" decisions and wishes are appropriately recorded in the event you are unable to make these yourself.

 Not sure where to start?
-Check out our Frequently Asked Questions page if you have further questions, or contact Burke & Associates to speak to one of our dedicated team.
-Burke & Associates offer videoconferencing to ensure restrictions are not a barrier to progress.
+Check out our Frequently Asked Questions page if you have further questions, or contact Burke Lawyers to speak to one of our dedicated team.
+Burke Lawyers offer videoconferencing to ensure restrictions are not a barrier to progress.
 We also have an online Estate Planning assistant that begins to collate information needed for your Will conversation, saving you time and allowing you to have all details ready prior to an appointment with one of our team members.
 You can start your will process online using this link